-Seal Press has just released the Second Edition in March 2016!
-It is basically same book, but with a few clarifying changes, and a new Preface chronicling how the book came to be, plus the many changes in transgender activism since its initial release.
-It also has a snazzy new cover (as you can see to your right)!
+Seal Press has just released Whipping Girl Second Edition - it is basically the same book, but with a few clarifying changes, and a new Preface chronicling how the book came to be, plus the many changes in transgender activism since its initial release.
+It also has a snazzy new cover (as you can see to your right).
+BuzzFeed recently published a wonderful article about the 2nd edition that includes many readers’ personal experiences first engaging with the book.

 “Julia Serano is the wise, acerbic brain at the center of the transgender movement.
 The original edition of Whipping Girl forever connected trans theory to feminism and queer studies; this new edition updates that work as well as providing a compelling new preface that reflects the movement’s enormous progress as well as the progress that remains to be made.
 Julia Serano is more than a brilliant writer and theorist; she’s also a tremendously compassionate, humane woman whose work has enlarged the lives of all her readers.
 Urgent, contentious, generous, and brilliant.”